Cuyahoga Falls City School District

 The Cuyahoga Falls City School District is a public school district located in Cuyahoga Falls, Ohio, United States.
-The district educates about 5,300 students in kindergarten to grade 12.

 History

 During the COVID-19 pandemic in Ohio the district reduced enforcement of its dress code.
 Full enforcement returned when the effects of the pandemic declined, although some community members erroneously believed new dress code measures had been introduced.

 Andrea Celico became the superintendent in 2022.